c4software/pi-as-keyboard/README.md

 # Pi-as-keyboard

-Make your Raspberry Pi act as a Keyboard.
+Make your Raspberry Pi act as a Keyboard via HID emulation.

-The main purpose of this script is to make the Pi « emulate » a keyboard when connected to a computer.
+The main purpose of this setup script is to make the Pi « emulate » a keyboard when connected to a computer.

 / ! \ Important : Do not connect the Pi on the Power connector.
 Use the « Data » USB port.